okta/okta-sdk-dotnet/docs/SubscriptionApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="subscriberolesubscriptionbynotificationtype"></a>
+<a name="subscribebynotificationtyperole"></a>
-# **SubscribeRoleSubscriptionByNotificationType**
+# **SubscribeByNotificationTypeRole**
-> void SubscribeRoleSubscriptionByNotificationType (string roleTypeOrRoleId, string notificationType)
+> void SubscribeByNotificationTypeRole (ListSubscriptionsRoleRoleRefParameter roleRef, NotificationType notificationType)

-Subscribe a Custom Role to a specific notification type
+Subscribe a Role to a Specific Notification Type

-When roleType Subscribes a Role to a specific notification type.
-When you change the subscription status of a Role, it overrides the subscription of any individual user of that Role.
-Else when roleId Subscribes a Custom Role to a specific notification type.
-When you change the subscription status of a Custom Role, it overrides the subscription of any individual user of that Custom Role.
+Subscribes a Role to a specified notification type.
+Changes to Role subscriptions override the subscription status of any individual users with the Role.

 ### Example
 ```csharp